multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting.md

 #### Download from Stratum 1

-To see whether a Stratum 1 replica server can be used to download repository contents from, you can use `curl` to check whether the `.cvmfspublished` file is accessible:
+To see whether a Stratum 1 replica server can be used to download repository contents from, you can use `curl` to check whether the `.cvmfspublished` file is accessible ( this file must exist in every repository ):

 ``` { .bash .copy }
 S1_URL="http://aws-eu-central-s1.eessi.science"